The Dresser (1983 film): Productions

 Goldcrest Films gave Ronald Harwood $60,000 to write the screenplay.
 They invested £1.5 million in the film and made a profit of nearly £300,000.
 In 1990 Jake Eberts of Goldcrest called it "the most pleasant production with which I have ever been associated."

 Reception

 The Dresser received good reviews upon its release.
 Roger Ebert, of the Chicago Sun-Times, in awarding the film four out of four stars, described the film as "a wonderful collection of theatrical lore, detail, and superstition....the best sort of drama, fascinating us on the surface with color and humor and esoteric detail, and then revealing the truth underneath."
 Joachim Boaz of Film Ruminations gave it 7 out 10 in 2010 and noted the film was "solid, well-acted, if somewhat forgettable drama".
 John Simon of the National Review said The Dresser is one of those rare cases where the film version was better than the stage original.

+Review aggregator Rotten Tomatoes reports that 100% of 15 critics gave the film a positive review, with an average rating of 8.0/10.